Forms of Drive: G5-Pentads

 Destructiveness shows up as blame-shifting that rejects taking responsibility and refuses accountability.

-Forms of Initiative
+Forms of Drive

 Support-G51